 With the need for stronger cybersecurity growing by the day, it is quite clear that passwords are on their way to getting phased out.
 There is clearly a need to provide safer and simpler solutions to verify if the person trying to gain access is really you.
-What is interesting to note here is there are two different types of authentication – verifying what you know (password or pin code solutions) and who you really are (biometric solutions).
-OneVisage is all about providing users security systems that provide an optimum user experience, while not compromising on security, as a lack of trust could culminate into being an immediate showstopper.
+What is interesting to note here is, there are three different types of authentication – verifying what you know (password or pin code solutions), what you have (security tokens), and who you really are (biometric solutions).
+OneVisage delivers two authentication factors (2FA) solutions based on what you have – your own mobile device – and who you are – your face in 3D to provide an optimum user experience, while not compromising on security, as a lack of trust could culminate into being an immediate showstopper.

 In the current market, cellphone manufacturer giants Apple and Samsung have very well popularized the use of fingerprint as a means of security on their devices.
 From the way customers have been receiving the technology, it is quite evident that they are eager to adopt biometry, with 70% of them preferring or wanting biometry instead of passwords, OTP or security tokens.
 OneVisage currently operates with the objective of taking maximum leverage of this situation by providing the best biometry solutions.
 They have managed to stay ahead of competition by providing the best overall user experience, security, interoperability, cost-effectiveness and data protection.